 Evaluating your own work and the impact it has on the communities you are seeking to reach can be tricky and oftentimes having an external point of view can help.
 Our team has years of experience implementing and evaluating projects, we have been where you are and we will be happy to support you in these processes, offering our experience and expertise and our passion for your work.

 WHAT GUIDES OUR WORK ON EVALUATION?

-Our main aim is to support organizations in recording how they make change happen –how things are planned, how things are done, successful/less successful efforts and how the project adapts to challenges and changes in the environment.
-By focusing on STORIES OF CHANGE individuals and organizations involved in programs and projects can learn, improve upon their interventions and share lessons with the wider movement of stakeholders.
+Our main aim is to support organizations in documenting how they make change happen –how things are planned, how things are done, successful/less successful efforts and how the project adapts to challenges and changes in the environment.
+By focusing on STORIES OF CHANGE, individuals and organizations involved in programs and projects can learn, improve upon their interventions and share lessons with the wider movement of stakeholders.

 We are guided by INTERNATIONAL EVALUATION PRINCIPLES and standards including objectivity, stakeholders’/beneficiaries’ participation, gender sensitiveness, transparency and focus, reliability, fairness and protection of the interests of all people involved, and utility.